-Substitute Bill No. 7178 proposes significant amendments to the regulations governing cannabis, hemp, and tobacco in Connecticut, particularly focusing on the manufacturing and sale of infused beverages.
-The bill allows licensed manufacturers to produce beverages with total THC content exceeding three milligrams per container for sale outside of Connecticut, while introducing new wholesaler permits that enable wholesalers to sell infused beverages without the requirement to also sell alcoholic liquor.
-It repeals Section 30-17 and replaces it with updated regulations that clarify wholesaler operations, including the process for terminating distributorships.
-Additionally, the bill establishes a social equity lottery system for cannabis licenses, reserving 50% of applications for social equity applicants, and modifies the duration of provisional licenses from twenty-four months to fourteen months for those issued after July 1, 2023.
+Substitute Bill No. 7178 proposes significant amendments to the regulation of cannabis, hemp, and tobacco, particularly focusing on the manufacturing and sale of infused beverages.
+The bill allows licensed manufacturers to produce infused beverages with total THC content exceeding three milligrams per container for sale outside Connecticut, provided they comply with relevant federal and state laws.
+It also modifies wholesaler permits, enabling wholesalers to sell infused beverages exclusively without the requirement to sell alcoholic liquor, and clarifies the definition of "infused beverage."
+Additionally, the bill introduces a social equity lottery system for cannabis licenses, reserving 50% of applications for social equity applicants, and revises the duration of provisional licenses from 24 months to 14 months for those issued after July 1, 2023.

 Statutes affected: Raised Bill: 30-17, 12-287, 12-287a